Couple

 Should I tell my in-laws directly that I want my husband to be more independent?

-If your husband can't strike a balance between love and respect for his family and the need for independence to build a personal life with you, it can put your marital relationship at risk.
-Too much dependence on the family can create tensions between you and your partner.</p
+If your husband can't balance love and respect for his family with the need for independence to build a personal life with you, it can put your marital relationship at risk.
+Too much dependence on family can create tension between you and your partner.</p

 About